Producer Responsibility Obligations

 This figure is 30 tonnes per million pounds (£) of turnover.
 For example, if your company has a turnover of £4.25 million, you would have an obligation of 127.5 tonnes (rounded up to 128 tonnes).
 This figure would then apply to the main or predominant type of packaging your business handles.

 Packaging recycling targets

-The below table highlights the individual recycling targets for specific materials.
+The following table highlights the individual recycling targets for specific materials.

-Recovery evidence is generally where waste – which may contain elements of packaging – goes through an energy recovery process such as incineration to generate electricity.
+Recovery evidence is where waste (including packaging) goes through an energy recovery process.
+For example, this could be incineration to generate electricity.

 £90 each for 5-20

 Please note: Subsidiaries in a Group Registration that use the Small Producer option do not pay subsidiary fees.